mariohamann/vendorism/README.md

 	{
 		target: {
 			head: "/* Custom Header */",
-			lockFilesForVsCode: true,
 		},
 	},
 	"./path/to/target/file.js"
 );
 ```

 This will remove the custom header (or the default header if not provided) from the specified file.
-If `lockFilesForVsCode` is set, the file's read-only status in Visual Studio Code settings will also be updated.